luismcsoul/the-sustainable-republic/README.md

 Companies can't auction more than 49% of their equity as funding strategy and therefore 51% should always remain creditable to the employees proportional to their contributions.

 CROSSED/CHECKED TAXBOOK
-Avoiding tax dummy companies
+Dummy companies exposed

 Taxation will be executed according to the enviromental and health impacts of the supply chain/operation of the company.
 For example: a company selling packaged food would have to pay for both the sugar (or sweetened) content (and all other ingredientes linked to health diseases) and the plastic used in the wrapping.
 This tax would be then be transferred to the customer who would then be able to avoid this tax by buying fresh raw ingredientes with a tax related only for the "livecycle assessment" (an improved/more detailed alternative to the 'food miles').

+THE 'PARIS AGREEMENT' MADE A MATHEMATICAL FORMULA FOR TAXATION/INCENTIVES Things that work on scientific basis, like vaning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.

 Notice how under this system there are people paying zero taxes: households off the grid, growing vegetables with a single property/family business.
-Using transportation without fossil fuels
+Using transportation without fossil fuels.
+There is the posibility that there would be counter/tax rewards for

 RELEASING THE BUDGET
+Smartcontract locked resources.